ThorntonLab/LottData/README.md

 LottData
 ========

-Processing RNA-seq data from Susan Lott -- see wiki
+Processing RNA-seq data from Susan Lott -- see wiki for overview.

+Scripts, etc., will also be stored here and version controlled